add_action('init', function() { $file = get_template_directory() . '/page-agents.php'; if (!file_exists($file)) { $html = <<<'ENDHTML'

 Supreme

 Supreme is a life sciences marketing agency with deep science industry expertise, providing digital marketing and website development services to pharma, device, diagnostic, and biotech brands.
+Their recent acquisition of a PR company has also widened their breadth of earned media services.

 Specialization:

-Digital marketing, lead generation, and eCommerce.
+• Digital marketing, lead generation, and PR and events

 Ideal client:

-Mid-market enterprise to large enterprise
+• Mid-market enterprise to large enterprise

 Client examples:

-FujiFilm, Covaris, 10x Genomics
+• FujiFilm, Covaris, 10x Genomics

 Samba Scientific